 Call for Abstracts

 We invite practitioners, students, interns, residents, academicians, and researchers interested in large animal, small animal, and exotic species, to submit abstracts of novel studies in practical and scientific topics related to veterinary orthopedics and traumatology, diversity in the veterinary surgical field, business and ethics topics relating to veterinary surgery, and environmental topics relating to veterinary surgery.
-Preference will be given to abstracts that have clinical relevance.
 Papers addressing results of controlled retrospective and prospective clinical studies are strongly encouraged.
 Clinician investigators should also consider submitting innovative surgical techniques, or case reports describing unusual or difficult cases as these will be reviewed separate from the scientific abstracts.
 Presentations will be limited to 10 minutes and followed by 5 minutes of questions/discussion.
 Posters must fit within the 4’ (height) x 4’ (width) area provided.

 Submission categories will be: